Azure-Samples/active-directory-dotnet-v1-to-v2/TokenCacheMigration/README.md

 This solution provides three .NET desktop console applications and one common library.

-- `CommonCacheAdalV3` is a desktop application leveraging ADAL 3.19.8, and serializing / deserializing the token cache in the ADAL V3 legacy format
+- `CommonCacheAdalV3` is a desktop application referencing ADAL 3.19.8, and serializing / deserializing the token cache in the ADAL V3 legacy format
-- `CommonCacheAdalV4` is a desktop application leveraging ADAL 4.x, and serializing / deserializing the token cache in both the ADAL V3 legacy format and the Unified cache format
+- `CommonCacheAdalV4` is a desktop application referencing ADAL 4.x, and serializing / deserializing the token cache in both the ADAL V3 legacy format and the Unified cache format
-- `CommonCacheMsalV2` is a desktop application leveraging ADAL 2.x, and serializing / deserializing the token cache in both the ADAL V3 legacy format and the Unified cache format
+- `CommonCacheMsalV2` is a desktop application referencing ADAL 2.x, and serializing / deserializing the token cache in both the ADAL V3 legacy format and the Unified cache format
-- `AppCoordinates` is a common library containing the coordinates (ClientID) of an Azure AD application used in the three desktop applications
+- `AppCoordinates` is a common library containing the application coordinates (really the ClientID) of an Azure AD application used in the three desktop applications.

 ## Getting Started